 2. Campaign Victory

-3. Finance: Prepare an annual budget for approval by the Executive Committee , including funds acquired and spent by the County Party to perform the duties specified in these Bylaws, but excluding funds acquired and spent by the County Chair in the performance of statutory duties specific to that office (administering elections, etc.).
-The County Chair, Treasurer, and Finance Committee Chair shall have authority to approve a minimal budget for party operations from the time these Bylaws are adopted at the Organizational Meeting until a budget is approved by the Executive Committee.
+3. Finance: Prepare an annual budget for approval by the Executive Committee , including funds acquired and spent by the County Party to perform the duties specified in these Supplemental Rules, but excluding funds acquired and spent by the County Chair in the performance of statutory duties specific to that office (administering elections, etc.).
+The County Chair, Treasurer, and Finance Committee Chair shall have authority to approve a minimal budget for party operations from the time these Supplemental Rules are adopted at the Organizational Meeting until a budget is approved by the Executive Committee.
 Create and supervise at least the following Subcommittees: